The best face sunscreen picks to wear 365 days a year

 Meet the expert on facial sunscreen

-Dr Justine Kluk (opens in new tab) is a London-based consultant dermatologist with a particular interest in acne and rosacea.
-She has advised My Imperfect Life readers on why facial sunscreen is so important and what to look for when shopping for one that'll best suit your skin.
+• Dr Justine Kluk is a London-based consultant dermatologist with a particular interest in acne and rosacea.
+In this guide, she has explained why facial sunscreen is so important and what to look for when shopping for one that'll best suit your skin.

 How we tested the best face sunscreen

-• Formula—whether it’s mineral, chemical, or a mix of both
+• Formula—mineral, chemical, or a mix of both

 • Ease of application